 © West Linton Historical Association.
 Licensor www.scran.ac.uk

-and made by the earliest domestic clockmaker in the county of Shropshire from whom work is known to survive today, but it also has a fascinating historical provenance which as a collector I find very desirable and this is what helps to keep my passion alive for these early primitive examples.
+interesting in its own right and made by the earliest domestic clockmaker in the county of Shropshire from whom work is known to survive today, but it also has a fascinating and historical provenance - which is also revealed below!

 Shrewsbury never fail to excite me in one way or another.
 I do find Savage's early work most interesting, and although many of his early clocks all seem to have very similar features to both his dials and movements - like the goblet shaped collets and iron top and bottom plates for example - they each have their own unique charm and character about them which makes them different to each other and very desirable to a collector.
 The Richard Savage hooded wall clock illustrated here, came to light recently and does not disappoint.
-Possibly made from around the late 1680s, it is the most primitive example that I have seen by this interesting early Shropshire maker.
+Made between around c1688- c1690, it is a very interesting example by this fascinating early Shropshire maker.
 It is a rare and exciting find which gives us a further insight into some of Richard Savages earliest working practises.

 eventeenth century clocks by Richard Savage of

 howing a rare Savage signature - R. Savage 'of' ' Salop